Pop-Up Magazine

-Pop-Up Magazine is a magazine performed live.
-The live shows focus on breaking multimedia stories that are performed on stage by writers, radio producers, photographers, filmmakers, and musicians.
+Pop-Up Magazine is a live performance magazine.
+The live shows focus on breaking multimedia stories performed on stage by writers, radio producers, photographers, filmmakers, and musicians.
 The events are not live-streamed or recorded for later viewing.

 Pop-Up Magazine events are currently produced two to three times a year and routinely sell out.
-There usually contain an average of 12 short stories, with production running approximately 100 minutes.
+The events usually contain an average of 12 short stories, with production running approximately 100 minutes.

-Each story is designed specifically for a live format, often using media considered unconventional for journalism.
-Stories are performed alongside photographs, animations, illustrations or film, and many are accompanied by an original score performed live by Magik*Magik Orchestra.
+Each story is designed specifically for a live format, often using unconventional media for journalism.
+Levels are performed alongside photographs, animations, illustrations, or film, and many are accompanied by an original score performed live by Magik*Magik Orchestra.

 History

 Pop-Up Magazine was founded in San Francisco in 2009 by Douglas McGray, Lauren Smith, Derek Fagerstrom, Evan Ratliff, and Maili Holiman.

 McGray says the idea for the show came from trying to get different kinds of storytellers and artists together in the same room.
 "Filmmakers have their film openings, artists will have gallery openings, and writers will have their readings.
 And we're never at the same things together.
 We thought about the idea of a live magazine as a way to bring these different communities together and bring their communities of fans together."

 The first Pop-Up Magazine show took place in 2009 at the 360-seat Brava Theater in San Francisco's Mission District.
-In 2010 Pop-Up Magazine grew to a 900-seat auditorium, and the audience reached 2,600in 2011.
+In 2010 Pop-Up Magazine grew to a 900-seat auditorium, and the audience reached 2,600 in 2011.

-Pop-Up Magazine went on its first national tour in 2015, with stops in San Francisco, Los Angeles, Portland, Seattle, Chicago, and New York City.
-The show toured again in the spring of 2016, before a live audience of 10,000 people, in New York City, Los Angeles, San Francisco, and Oakland.
+Pop-Up Magazine went on its first national tour in 2015, with stops in San Francisco, Los Angeles, Portland, Seattle, Chicago, and New York City The show toured again in the spring of 2016, before a live audience of 10,000 people, in New York City, Los Angeles, San Francisco, and Oakland.

+Pop-Up Magazine held its farewell tour in 2023, with stops in San Francisco, Los Angeles and New York.

 Collaborations

-Outside of its own tours, Pop-Up Magazine occasionally partners with organizations and public figures for special performances.
+Pop-Up Magazine occasionally partners with organizations and public figures for special performances outside its own tours.
 In 2011, they collaborated with SFMOMA for a show about wine and ESPN the Magazine for a show about sports.
 In 2013, they produced a night of stories and live music inspired by Beck's Song Reader, a collection of sheet music written by Beck and published by McSweeneys.
-In 2015 they curated Session 8 of TED2015 in Vancouver, producing a set of 11 stories performed on TED's main stage.
+In 2015, they curated Session 8 of TED2015 in Vancouver, producing 11 stories performed on TED's main stage.